tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_01_automate.md

 **Table of contents**
 [[toc]]

 If you want to encourage data analysts and data stewards to participate in the development of data pipelines, you need to ensure every commit is tested and validated before being deployed to production.
 You also want to automate repetitive tasks to reduce the technical barrier as much as possible.
+In addition, you want to setup a solid observability system to monitor the health of your systems and data pipelines and detect issues early.

 To explain how we automate the deployment of data pipelines, I will first describe the architecture of our data platform.